Gila River Indian Community: Transportation

 The community owns and operates Gila River Memorial Airport, a small, private-use airport, located 4 miles southwest of the central business district of Chandler.
 It was used for cropdusting and air charter operations, with no scheduled commercial services.
 The airport is no longer used and is in a state of total abandonment.

 The community also operates Gila River Transit, a public transit system serving all seven districts.

 I-10 was built through the southeast to north-central portion of Gila River lands, bringing significant highway traffic through the area.

 Laws

 The Constitution and Bylaws of the Gila River Indian Community of Arizona was ratified by the tribe January 22, 1960, and approved by the US Secretary of the Interior on March 17, 1960.
 It is available online.

 The current Gila River legal code was enacted in 2009.
 Amendments enacted 15 May 2013, are available online.

+The Gila River Indian Community Police Department is responsible for law enforcement within the Gila River Indian Community One officer of the Gila River Indian Community Police Department has been killed in the line of duty.

 Marriage law

 Gila River does not recognize marriages performed elsewhere in the state of Arizona.
-On 15 July 2015, in response to the Obergefell v.
+On July 15, 2015, in response to the Obergefell v.
 Hodges Supreme Court ruling legalizing same-sex marriage in the United States, the Community Council passed a motion by a vote of 14 to 2 that the gendered language of the Gila River marriage code meant that same-sex marriage was not recognized:

+Economic development

+The tribe own Wild Horse Pass Resort and Casino in Chandler and Veee Quiva Resort and Casino in Laveen Village, Arizona.